Rob Kardashian Offered Blac Chyna’s Side Piece $1 Million To Stay Away From Her

 The Rob Kardashian and Blac Chyna drama seems to be the story that just keeps on giving, and now Chyna’s side piece, Ferrari True, is in the mix.
 According to Ferrari, during an interview with 107.5 WGCI, he confessed that Rob Kardashian offered him $1 million to stay away from his former fiancee.

 Chyna’s alleged side piece told the radio station that initially, Rob Kardashian offered him $500,000 and he declined.
-Then, Rob upped the ante and told him he would give him $1 million tax free.
+Then, Rob upped the ante and told him he would give him $1 million tax-free.
 It is unclear whether or not Ferrari accepted the offer, but it is clear that he and Blac Chyna are no longer seeing one another.

 The rapper said that he is convinced Blac Chyna is not the one behind sending him legal threats.
 Instead, he blames that on “the people representing her” as he says he believes she is a good woman.
 He also claims he really liked Blac Chyna a lot, so he doesn’t think she would have done something like that without prodding from a third party.